South Australian Liberal Party: Opposition (2022–present)

 Following the election defeat at the 2022 state election, Marshall resigned as leader of the party.
 In April 2022, David Speirs was elected as party leader, securing 18 votes compared to Josh Teague's five and Nick McBride's one.
 John Gardner was elected as deputy party leader.

+David Speirs resigned as Liberal leader on the 8th of August, 2024, announcing that "I don't have the energy to fight for a leadership that quite frankly in the current circumstances I just don't want to pursue any more."
+His successor, Vincent Tarzia, MP for Hartley, was elected leader on August 12th, defeating fellow Moderate Josh Teague by 18 votes to four.
+On August 19th, Tarzia unveiled his new cabinet.

+Both Marshall’s Dunstan seat and Speirs’ Hartley seat were lost to Labor in subsequent by-elections.
+In January 2025 Jing Lee announced her resignation from SA Liberal party to become independent.

 Ideology divisions

 In the 1990s and 2000s, ongoing division continued based on both ideologies and personalities, with sides forming between the moderate Chapman and conservative Evans family dynasties, complicated further by the moderate Brown and conservative Olsen rifts.